Ziezi/Introduction-to-MATLAB-Octave-and-Numerical-Methods-for-Engineers/README.md

 9.Exercise3:Script drawing two functions on same plot.

-10.Exercise4:Script comparing hist vs bar.
+10.Exercise4:Script comparing `hist` vs `bar`.

 11.Exercise5:Script drawing the student grade distribution as a pie chart.

-12.Exercise6:Script drawing four 3D suplots of: surf, mesh, contour and contourf.
+12.Exercise6:Script drawing four 3D suplots of: `surf`, `mesh`, `contour` and `contourf`.

 13.Exercise7: Plot a n-side regular polygon.

-14.Exercise8: Use func2str to display a function formula on a plot.
+14.Exercise8: Use `func2str` to display a function formula on a plot.

-15.Exercise8b:Script testing myFunPlotter(f, x).
+15.Exercise8b:Script testing `myFunPlotter(f, x)`.

 16.Exercise9: Plot polynomials of various degrees.

-17.Exercise9b:Script applying [] = myPolyPlotter(n, x)
+17.Exercise9b:Script applying `[] = myPolyPlotter(n, x)`.

-18.TryIt1:Script showing basic data visualization via function plot().
+18.TryIt1:Script showing basic data visualization via function `plot()`.

-19.TryIt10:Script showing 3D plotting and the use of function plot3().
+19.TryIt10:Script showing 3D plotting and the use of function `plot3()`.

-20.TryIt11:Script showing the use of meshgrid.
+20.TryIt11:Script showing the use of `meshgrid`.

-21.TryIt12:Script showing 3D graphs using surf and contour.
+21.TryIt12:Script showing 3D graphs using `surf` and `contour`.

-22.TryIt13:Script showing animation of sine wave by successive redrawing of a plot.

-% ctrl + C  to quit.
+22.TryIt13:Script showing animation of sine wave by successive redrawing of a plot; ctrl + C  to quit.

 23.TryIt14:Script showing animation created of successive frames and saved as movie.

-24.TryIt14b:Script showing animation created of successive frames which then are converted to movie with the help of other program.

-% Implementation using: ImageMagick/mencoder to manipulate the frames.
+24.TryIt14b:Script showing animation created of successive frames which then are converted to movie with the help of other program; Implementation using: ImageMagick/mencoder to manipulate the frames.

 25.TryIt2:Script showing a generating of data and displaying it as a function graph.

-26.TryIt3:Script showing a function graph with additional paramaters

-% specifying line color and mark type.
+26.TryIt3:Script showing a function graph with additional paramaters specifying line color and mark type.

 27.TryIt4:Script showing plotting multiple data sets on same graph.